aidanfoo96/MINUUR/README.md

 Download a high quality host genome of choosing.
 Follow [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) build tutorial here to create the index

 ### Kraken2 Database
 Download the indexed [Kraken2](https://benlangmead.github.io/aws-indexes/k2) database of your choosing.
-The standard Kraken2 database may omit for important taxa, as such MINUUR also supports classification using a larger database of Bacterial and Archaeal sequences are available from the [struo](https://github.com/leylabmpi/Struo) github repository, which prodvides indexed Kraken2 databases from the [GTDB](https://gtdb.ecogenomic.org/) taxonomy database.
+The standard Kraken2 database may omit for important taxa, as such MINUUR also supports classification using a larger database of Bacterial and Archaeal sequences are available from the [struo2](https://github.com/leylabmpi/Struo2) github repository, which prodvides indexed Kraken2 databases from the [GTDB](https://gtdb.ecogenomic.org/) taxonomy database [available here](http://ftp.tue.mpg.de/ebio/projects/struo2/GTDB_release202/).

-# Tutorial
+### Bracken Database
+For reestimatation of the Kraken2 output, the used Kraken database is required to be build for Bracken.
+Instructions on Bracken-build are available [here](https://ccb.jhu.edu/software/bracken/index.shtml?t=manual).

+### MetaPhlAn3 Database
+MetaPhlAn3 requires a database file containing clade specific marker genes.
+Installation instructions of metaphlan are found [here](https://github.com/biobakery/MetaPhlAn/wiki/MetaPhlAn-3.0).

+### HUMAnN3 Database
+[Humann3](https://github.com/biobakery/humann) requires two databases, the ChocoPhlAn database and translated search databases.
+The choices of databases and download links are available on the github page above.